By Darienne Lancaster, Lily Burke, Jenna Falk, Warren Warrtig

 In 2014, Masters student Darienne Lancaster, from University of Victoria Environmental Studies, put shore-mounted trail cameras around Galiano Island and other Southern Gulf Islands to count recreational fishers fishing inside rockfish conservation areas.
 She also conducted dockside surveys to assess recreational fishers’ knowledge of rockfish and Conservation Area regulations.
 Darienne’s research showed low knowledge of rockfish and Rockfish Conservation Area, and moderately high levels of illegal fishing within those areas.
 It is likely that this illegal fishing is due to the low knowledge among fishers.
 Results from Darienne’s research spawned an outreach campaign by the Galiano Conservancy, who pulled together more community partners like the Vancouver Aquarium and the Marine Life Sanctuary Society along with local researchers.
 Working together, they installed 29 permanent signs on eight Southern Gulf Islands and they plan 19 more for the Vancouver Island and Mainland BC coasts.
 These groups continue to spread posters across the region to raise awareness of Rockfish Conservation Areas and threats to rockfish.

-In the summers of 2015 and 2016, Galiano Conservancy Association intern Alanna Vachon continued Darienne’s trail camera monitoring and dockside surveys to see if fisher behaviour or knowledge changed after the education campaign.
+In the summers of 2015 and 2016, Galiano Conservancy Association intern Alanna Vachon continued Darienne’s trail camera monitoring and dockside surveys to see if fisher behavior or knowledge changed after the education campaign.
 Alanna found that 88% of people interviewed thought rockfish conservation was important, with 52% suggesting increased education to improve knowledge.
 This shows that outreach is improving public awareness, and that the community wants to be more informed.

 Diving for Rockfish Data

 Next it was time to plunge under the waves with some intensive SCUBA dive surveys to collect data on rockfish abundance and diversity.
-In 2015, Masters student Lily Burke, also from U. Vic.
-Environmental Studies, took up the rockfish conservation banner.
+In 2015, Masters student Lily Burke, also from the University of Victoria Environmental Studies program, took up the rockfish conservation banner.
 She did surveys of rockfish abundance inside and outside Conservation Areas by diving 58 sites throughout the Southern Gulf Islands —not for the faint of heart!
 Her underwater research was punctuated by visits from lingcod, sea lions, and even a cameo appearance by the resident killer whale pod, which swam past a few hundred meters from the divers.
 This project is also comparing rockfish abundance to known levels of recreational fishing, from research conducted by Dr. Dana Haggarty and Darienne Lancaster.
 Valdez Island Conservancy has been documenting habitat within and outside of the Rockfish Conservation Areas with a 100m drop camera (filling the gap of where divers can’t see).
 Their findings indicate that very little of the Conservation Areas are actually suitable rockfish habitat, which is being further explored.